savonet/liquidshop/index.md

-The **liquidshop** is the first edition of a workshop about Liquidsoap and related technologies.
+The **liquidshop** is the first edition of a workshop about [Liquidsoap](https://www.liquidsoap.info/) and related technologies (for streaming audio and video, interacting through websites, etc.).
 It will be held fully online.
 Feel free to [register](https://forms.gle/HdGNLz5qM3HVU1ub7) in order to attend or propose a talk!

 Presentations
 -------------

 Three kinds of presentations will be featured during the workshop:

-- _showcase_ (15 min): short presentations about the website / radio / art
+- _showcase_ (15 min): a short presentation about a website / radio / art
-  installation that you realized using Liquidsoap or related tools
+  installation that you built using Liquidsoap or related tools
-- _tech talks_ (30 min): in-depth presentation of a technology related to
+- _tech talks_ (30 min): an in-depth presentation of a technology related to
-  streaming
+  Liquidsoap and streaming in general
-- _workshop_: user-centered freeform discussions about your project or issues
+- _workshop_: user-centered freeform discussions about your project or issues around Liquidsoap and streaming

 A detailed presentation about the forthcoming Liquidsoap 2.0 and the new features will be given by the lead developer Romain Beauxis.